ASFHyP3/hyp3-docs/docs/dems.md

 ASF uses publicly-available Digital Elevation Models for processing SAR data.
-The DEM used will vary by scene location; the best available DEM with full coverage of the granule extent will be used for processing any given granule.
+The DEM used will vary by scene location; the best available DEM with full coverage of the scene extent will be used for processing any given scene.

 ## DEM Coverage